A reference can be

 For example, a local variable can be declared immutable, while it will start out to be a unique, exclusive and owner reference.
 So, exclusivity doesn’t always mean mutability.

-Also, there is a situation where immutable reference turns out to be the only accessible reference (thus, the exclusive reference).
+Also, there is a situation where an immutable reference turns out to be the only accessible reference (thus, the exclusive reference).
 That happens when it’s the only live borrow from a mutable reference.
-By the way, in this case, I argue that it could be allowed to upgrade to a mutable reference (under certain conditions).
+In this case, I argue that it could be allowed to upgrade to a mutable reference under certain conditions.

 Summary of the Relationships